Find Your Perfect School

 - Assist visitors in finding the books, magazines, and other resource materials they need

-- Help patrons in checking out books and in returning them
+- Help patrons check out books and return them

 - Perform tasks related to issuing new library cards and registering new patrons

 - Assist in the acquisition, organization, and preparation of materials including books, magazines, and digital items